landsurveyorsunited/jQueryLiveTranslator/README.md

 ## Usage & Documentation

-Just include one of the plugin files in your file.
+Just include the plugin files in your file.

 ### Use the "data-translate" attribute on DOM elements you want to be translated